 How will I be notified of the outcome of my application?

-Candidates will be contacted with the outcome of their application via email.
+Candidates will be contacted with the outcome of their application via email in early April.
 Students applying to more than one study abroad scheme will be notified of the outcome of their application to each scheme separately.